 Laboratories holding a permit or applying for a permit must complete a reapplication annually.
-Permit reapplication is accomplished via a web-based portal called eCLEP.
-This web-based program is available through the New York State Department of Health's Health Commerce System (HCS).
-Laboratories are notified via email in early Spring of the dates and duration of the reapplication period.
+Permit reapplication is accomplished via eCLEP on the New York State Department of Health's Health Commerce System (HCS).
+Laboratories are notified via email in Spring of the dates and duration of the reapplication period.